ShabbirHasan1/egui_text_animation/README.md

 * `AnimationType::FadeIn`: Characters gradually fade in from transparent to fully opaque.
 * `AnimationType::Typewriter`: Characters appear one by one, simulating a typewriter effect.
+* `AnimationType::Hacker`: Characters cycle through random characters before settling on the final character.

 ## API Reference

 See the [docs.rs documentation](<https://docs.rs/egui-text-animation>) for a complete API reference.
+(Note: This link will only work *after* you've published your crate to crates.io and docs.rs has built the documentation.
+Before then, you can generate local documentation with `cargo doc --open`.)

 ## Notes